Fill out the form below for inquiries about purchasing our products.

 Electric power companies, public and private power generation stations, substations, power distribution stations, etc. Recently, the Inrush Limiter has also been used by heavy electricity users who use transformers for connecting to power systems, such as businesses that operate distributed power supplies for full buyback programs with renewable energy sources, such as wind power, mega solar, and biomass power generation.

-What are the benefits for substations?
+What are the benefits of substations?

 The Inrush Limiter benefits distributed power supplies—for interconnecting wind and solar power to electrical power systems—and power receiving substations for factories.